ToruNiina/website/content/posts/accuracy-of-rsqrt-and-weird-shadows-in-ray-tracing.en.md

 ![reflection](images/accuracy-of-rsqrt-and-weird-shadows-in-ray-tracing/reflection.png)

-If it overestimates the length of the ray, the position where the ray hits the object becomes distant and would be buried inside the object.
+If a ray tracer overestimates the length of the ray, the position where the ray hits the object becomes distant and would be buried inside the object.
 A ray that starts from the inside of an object never escapes from it unless it is transparent (A).
-That is not distinguishable from the case when the ray does not hit to a light source (B), the pixel would look like a shadow.
+This is not distinguishable from the case when the ray does not hit to a light source (B), so the pixel would look like a shadow.
-This may make the pixel darker.
+It may make the pixel darker.

 To test this hypothesis, "numerical errors in `rsqrtss` when calculating the length of rays cause the artifacts", I plotted the numerical error in a similar way as the ray tracing.
 I calculated the length of the rays from the camera to the screen and plotted the relative error in the log scale only when the `rsqrtss` overestimates the length.